pocoproject/poco/MongoDB/README.md

 - **Missing**: no API and no helper; out of reach without library changes.
 - **Added 1.15.x**: introduced by the patch series that ships this document.

-`OpMsgMessage` is the universal escape hatch: any command can be issued by constructing its body manually, so "Missing" never means "impossible" -- it means there is no typed helper and the caller must read the server-side command reference.
+Any command can be sent via `OpMsgMessage` with a hand-built body, so "Missing" means "no typed helper", not "unreachable".

 ### A. Driver baseline (pre-6.0 specs)